sourcegraph/careers/job-descriptions/engineering-manager-distribution.md

 # Engineering Manager - Distribution

-We are looking for an experienced engineering leader to manage our [distribution team](https://about.sourcegraph.com/handbook/engineering/distribution).
+We are looking for an experienced engineering leader to manage the team that is responsible for making Sourcegraph easy to deploy, scale, monitor, and debug.
+You will help the team solve challenging problems that our customers face when they deploy and scale Sourcegraph on-premise in a variety of environments, and that we face when we deploy and scale [Sourcegraph.com](https://sourcegraph.com/search) (the largest Sourcegraph installation in the world).
+Read the [distribution team handbook documentation](https://docs.google.com/document/d/1cBsE9801DcBF9chZyMnxRdolqM_1c2pPyGQz15QAvYI/edit#heading=h.mi8zg2ql2uc6) to learn more.

 ## Qualifications